Zee-20/PHP-Hotel-Booking-Website/README.md

 Language used for back-end PHP.

-Database used storing information MYSQL.
+Database used for storing information MYSQL.

 Website UI designed using JavaScript, HTML and CSS.